nikitavoloboev/data/writing/writing.md

 ![](https://i.imgur.com/S2JEESU.png)

+## Avoid using these
+- a bit
+- a little
+- sort of
+- kind of
+- rather
+- quite
+- very
+- too
+- pretty much
+- though

 ## Notes
 - Most adverbs are superfluous.
 Most cases where you say "generally" or "usually" you're undermining your point and the use of "very", "extremely", etc. are hyperbolic and breathless and make it easier to regard what you're writing as unserious.
 - Examine every word: a surprising number don’t serve any purpose.
-- Prune out “a bit,” “a little,” “sort of,” “kind of,” “rather,” “quite,” “very,” “too,” “pretty much.”

 # Links
 - [How I write](https://medium.com/@NikitaVoloboev/how-i-write-cdc2cebdc70c) - What my writing setup looks like on my mac.
-Although I now use Ulysses and PDF Expert in a separate space on my mac and I use many macros and few alfred workflows to quickly navigate through my writing library.
+I now use Ulysses and PDF Expert in a separate space on my mac and I use many macros and few alfred workflows to quickly navigate through my writing library.
 - [A blog post about blog posts](https://medium.com/@naomi_pen/a-blog-post-about-blog-posts-4bb6a6ce0772)
 - [Learnup](https://leanpub.com/) - Service to publish books.
 - [TLDR of MailChimp's writing style guide](https://styleguide.mailchimp.com/tldr/)